Health Sciences Centre (HSC), Room 4H24, ext. 26654

 If an unsuccessful applicant, or an applicant who refuses their offer of admission, wishes to reapply to the Midwifery Education Program, a new application, including transcripts and supplementary materials must be submitted.

 Submission of completed application forms to the Ontario Universities’ Application Centre must be received by the University no later than February 1 of the year in which registration is expected.
-All certified transcripts from secondary and post-secondary education previously attended must be forwarded to the Office of the Registrar and received by February 1.
+All certified transcripts from secondary and post-secondary education previously attended by an external applicant must be forwarded to the Office of the Registrar and received by February 1.
 Applications received after February 1 will not be considered.

 The Ontario Public Hospitals Act requires that all persons working in a hospital setting meet certain criteria regarding surveillance for infectious diseases.
 In order for the requirement of the legislation to be met, students are required to complete the immunization screening process by July 15th in the year of admission and each subsequent academic year.
 Failure to do so will result in suspension of clinical work.
 Information will be sent to successful applicants prior to registration.